E-commerce tips

 But this trick can backfire if you don't do it right.
 If the threshold is too high, customers may hesitate whether to add more items or pay for shipping, which can ultimately lead to customers abandoning their carts.

-Even worse, some customers will just save items in their cart and wait to buy more things later to hit that free shipping target.
+Even worse, some customers will just save items in their cart and wait to buy later to hit that free shipping target.
 The problem?
-Life gets busy, people forget, or they change their minds completely, making you lose your potential sales.
+Life gets busy, people forget, or they change their minds completely.
 What started as "I'll come back and add more items" turns into "I'll just buy this somewhere else" or "Maybe I don't need this after all."

 Streamline the shopping journey with a subscription model